Social class: Class conflict

-Class conflict, frequently referred to as "class warfare" or "class struggle", is the tension or antagonism which exists in society due to competing socioeconomic interests and desires between people of different classes.
+Class conflict, frequently referred to as class struggle, is the tension or antagonism which exists in society due to competing socioeconomic interests and desires between people of different classes.

 For Marx, the history of class society was a history of class conflict.
 He pointed to the successful rise of the bourgeoisie and the necessity of revolutionary violence—a heightened form of class conflict—in securing the bourgeois rights that supported the capitalist economy.

 Marx believed that the exploitation and poverty inherent in capitalism were a pre-existing form of class conflict.
 Marx believed that wage labourers would need to revolt to bring about a more equitable distribution of wealth and political power.

 Classless society

 A "classless" society is one in which no one is born into a social class.
 Distinctions of wealth, income, education, culture or social network might arise and would only be determined by individual experience and achievement in such a society.

-Since these distinctions are difficult to avoid, advocates of a classless society (such as anarchists and communists) propose various means to achieve and maintain it and attach varying degrees of importance to it as an end in their overall programs/philosophy.
+Since these distinctions are difficult to avoid, advocates of a classless society (such as anarchists and communists) propose various means to achieve and maintain it and attach varying degrees of importance to it as an end in their overall programs or philosophy.

 Relationship between ethnicity and class

 Race and other large-scale groupings can also influence class standing.
 The association of particular ethnic groups with class statuses is common in many societies, and is linked with race as well.
-Class and ethnicity can impact a persons, or communities, Socioeconomic standing, which in turn influences everything including job availability and the quality of available health and education.
+Class and ethnicity can impact a person's or community's socioeconomic standing, which in turn influences everything including job availability and the quality of available health and education.
 The labels ascribed to an individual change the way others perceive them, with multiple labels associated with stigma combining to worsen the social consequences of being labelled.

 As a result of conquest or internal ethnic differentiation, a ruling class is often ethnically homogenous and particular races or ethnic groups in some societies are legally or customarily restricted to occupying particular class positions.
 Which ethnicities are considered as belonging to high or low classes varies from society to society.

-In modern societies, strict legal links between ethnicity and class have been drawn, such as the caste system in Africa, apartheid, the position of the Burakumin in Japanese society and the casta system in Latin America.
+In modern societies, strict legal links between ethnicity and class have been drawn, such as the Caste systems in Africa, apartheid, the position of the Burakumin in Japanese society and the casta system in Latin America.